Catoctin Creek Rabble Rouser® Bottled In Bond Rye Whisky

 "Where Roundstone Rye is sort of restrained and elegant," say Scott Harris, founder of the distillery, "Rabble Rouser is more unruly and vivacious."

-Look for it to knock your socks off with release four in February 2019.
+Look for it to knock your socks off with release five in February 2020.

 Suggested retail price $99 per bottle.
 50% ABV, 750 ml